 A Day in a Forensic Scientist's Life:

-On a typical day a forensic science technician might perform some of the following duties:
+On a typical day a forensic scientist, depending on whether he or she specializes in crime scene investigation or laboratory analysis, might perform some of the following duties:

-- collect and preserve criminal evidence used to solve cases;
+- Collecting, cataloging and preserving criminal evidence that may be used to solve cases

-- confer with ballistics, fingerprinting, handwriting, documents, electronics, medical, chemical, or metallurgical experts concerning evidence and its interpretation;
+- Meeting with ballistics, fingerprint, handwriting, document, electronics, medical, chemical or metallurgical experts to discuss and interpret evidence

-- testify as expert witness on evidence or laboratory techniques in trials or hearings;
+- Testifying as an expert witness on evidence or laboratory techniques in trials or hearings